Hurricane Katrina: Impact

+On January 4, 2023, the NHC updated the Katrina fatality data on the basis of the published studies of Rappaport (2014) and Rappaport and Blanchard (2016) which reduced the total number from an estimated 1,833 to 1,392.

 Bahamas and Cuba

 Before striking South Florida, Katrina traversed the Bahamas as a tropical storm.
 However, minimal impact was reported, with only "fresh breezes" on various islands.

 Although Hurricane Katrina stayed well to the north of Cuba, on August 28 it brought tropical-storm-force winds and rainfall of over 8 in to western regions of the island.
 Telephone and power lines were damaged and around 8,000 people were evacuated in the Pinar del Río Province.
-According to Cuban television reports the coastal town of Surgidero de Batabanó was 90% underwater.
+According to Cuban television, the coastal town of Surgidero de Batabanó was 90% underwater.

 United States

 Hurricane Katrina was one of the largest-diameter US Gulf Coast hurricanes.
 Though large size does not imply strength—which is based on sustained wind measurements—it can mean that more people are exposed to its hazards.